 5.)
 Men and women have a lot in common when it comes to their sex fantasies.
 There are certainly some differences in what men and women fantasize about.
 For instance, men are more likely to have multi-partner fantasies and to have them often; by contrast, women are more likely to have passion and romance fantasies and to have them often.
 Overall, however, most of the things that men are fantasizing about, women are fantasizing about as well—and vice versa.
 Ultimately, what this means is that women’s fantasies have much more adventure and variety in them and men’s fantasies have much more emotional content in them than most people give them credit for.

 6.)
-The vast majority of people (more than three-quarters) said they want to act on their biggest sexual fantasy of all time; however, relatively few (less than one-third) have actually done it.
+The vast majority of people (more than three-quarters) said they want to act on their biggest sexual fantasy of all time; however, relatively few (less than one in four) have actually done it.
 This means that there’s a pretty big gap between fantasy and reality for most people.
 That said, it’s important to note that people don’t necessarily want to act on all of their fantasies.
 In other words, not all fantasies are desires—but people’s biggest fantasies certainly seem to be desires for most folks.

 7.)
 For the most part, people who acted on their favorite sex fantasies reported that things turned out well.
 The numbers varied a bit depending on what it is that they did—and, as mentioned above, group sex was the least likely to turn out well.
 Overall, though, most people said that acting on their fantasies was at least as good or better than expected and that it improved their relationship.
 However, some people were more likely to have positive experiences than others, and that included people who were already in good relationships to start with, people with a higher sex drive and thrill-seeking tendencies, and people who are good at adapting to stress and uncertainty (meaning people who are low in the personality trait of neuroticism.

 What to learn more about sexual fantasies?
 Check out my book, Tell Me What You Want.